Denotational Semantics for Probabilistic and Concurrent Programs: Operations on Pomset with Formulae: Examples

-In this section, we demonstrate the semantic structures that are generated as the result of looping programs.
+In this section, we discuss the rationale for the copying behavior of sequential composition by demonstrating the semantic structures that are generated as the result of looping programs.
 We start with a simple program, which is a loop containing a single action as the body:

 As defined in \Cref{fig:trace-sem}, the semantics of this program is given by the following fixed point: